 I was standing my ground, sure that I’d see God do His thing.
 I believe in the power of God, so I was waiting for that miracle.
 I still believe in miracles.
-I’m way too stubborn to believe otherwise, and I guess this is what really caused me to become so distraught and saddened
+I’m way too stubborn to believe otherwise, and I guess this is what really caused me to become so distraught and saddened.

 He Can Do it Again…

 As Andrew and I we’re driving home from an appointment, the song “Do it again” by Elevation Worship was playing on the radio.
 This song was really bothering me as I was trying to explain my feelings to Andrew.
-I said to him, “If things are really over, then why is God playing this song!!!!?
+So I said to him, “If things are truly over, then why is God playing this song!!!!?
 I don’t remember his response, likely because his words weren’t comforting me, or I wasn’t hearing what he was saying.

 However, later we spoke some more.
 That’s when I asked him, “Am I supposed to stop believing in this miracle too!?”
-He told me, “No, keep believing,” and then he gave me reasons to believe that this isn’t case closed.
+He told me, “No, keep believing,” and then he gave me reasons to believe that this one isn’t case closed.
 It brought me hope, and encouraged me.
 Do you know how comforting it is when someone believes with you?

 So Many Questions, Not Enough Answers

 I had other things on my mind as well.
 Because I was still left with so many questions, I desperately prayed for that comfort from God.
 It was on Facebook that I received my encouragement, first through a post by For King and Country, and then through one of my “On this Day” posts.
 This is what For King and Country posted:

 “I long so much to make beautiful things.
 But beautiful things require effort and disappointment and perseverance.” –Vincent Van Gogh